All children and adults should have the tetanus vaccine. See your practice nurse if you think that you are not fully immunised.

 - For young children the pre-school booster is normally part of the combined diphtheria/tetanus/acellular whooping cough (pertussis)/inactivated polio vaccine (DTaP/IPV or dTaP/IPV).

-- For children aged under 10 years the vaccine is usually part of the combined diphtheria/tetanus/acellular whooping cough (pertussis)/inactivated polio vaccine/plus Haemophilus influenzae type b and hepatitis B vaccine (DTaP/IPV/Hib/Hep B).
+- For children aged under 10 years the vaccine is usually part of the combined diphtheria/tetanus/acellular whooping cough (pertussis)/inactivated polio vaccine/plus Haemophilus influenzae type b/hepatitis B vaccine (DTaP/IPV/Hib/Hep B).
 This is called the 6-in-1 vaccine.

 - For adults and teenagers who receive tetanus immunisation, a combined tetanus, diphtheria/inactivated polio vaccine (Td/IPV) is normally used.

-All children are offered tetanus immunisation as part of the routine immunisation programme.
+All children in the UK are offered tetanus immunisation as part of the routine immunisation programme.
 A full course of tetanus immunisation consists of five doses of vaccine as follows:

 The primary course of three injections gives good protection for a number of years.
 The fourth and fifth doses (boosters) maintain protection.
 After the fifth dose, immunity remains for life and you do not need any further boosters (apart from some travel situations - see 'I am going abroad', below).

-Some adults have not been fully immunised against tetanus because routine immunisation for children was not introduced until 1961.
+Some adults have not been fully immunised against tetanus because routine immunisation for children was not introduced in the UK until 1961.
 Men serving in the armed forces from 1938 onwards were offered tetanus immunisation.
-So, some older people may still be at risk.
+So, some older people born in the UK may still be at risk, as are other people (eg, those born outside the UK) who did not have their complete vaccinations.

-See your practice nurse if you think that you are not fully immunised against tetanus (that is - if you have not had five injections in total).
+See your practice nurse if you think that you are not fully immunised against tetanus (that is - if you have not had at least five injections in total).
 The course does not need to be started again if an injection is delayed.
-A late injection is sufficient to catch up, even if you have it years after it was due.
+A late injection is enough to catch up, even if you have it years after it was due.

-If your wound or injury is considered to be high risk for tetanus (for example, where there has been significant contact with soil or manure) then an injection of human tetanus immunoglobulin is usually given, regardless of whether your have been immunised against tetanus or not.
+If your wound or injury is considered to be high risk for tetanus (for example, where there has been significant contact with soil or manure) then an injection of human tetanus immunoglobulin is usually given, regardless of whether or not you have been immunised against tetanus.
 This gives extra protection against tetanus.

 Usually not if you are up to date with your immunisations.
-However, if you are to travel to areas where medical attention may not be available then a dose of vaccine may be advised.
+However, if you are to travel to areas where medical attention may not be available and it has been more than 10 years since your last injection, then a dose of vaccine may be advised.
 This is even if you have had five previous injections.
-In particular, if it has been more than 10 years since your last injection.
-This is a precautionary measure in case you have a very dirty wound and do not receive antiserum.
+This is a precautionary measure in case you have a very dirty wound and are not able to receive antiserum.
 Your doctor or practice nurse will advise you further about this.

 You can find out if immunisation against tetanus is recommended for any countries you are planning to visit from the NHS website Fitfortravel.